As storms moves across Texas, 1 child dies after being swept away in floodwaters

 HOUSTON (AP) — Storms in Texas brought additional rain Sunday to the already saturated Houston area where hundreds of people have been rescued from flooded homes and roads, while to the north in the Fort Worth area, a child died after being swept away when the car he was traveling in got stuck in floodwaters.

-Over the last week, areas near Lake Livingston, located northeast of Houston, have gotten upwards of 20 inches (50 centimeters) of rain, said National Weather Service meteorologist Hayley Adams.
-Meanwhile, she said, as much as 12 inches (30 centimeters) of rain has fallen in northeastern Harris County, the nation's third-largest county that includes Houston.
+Over the last week, areas near Lake Livingston, located northeast of Houston, have gotten upwards of 23 inches (58 centimeters) of rain, National Weather Service meteorologist Jimmy Fowler said on Sunday afternoon.
+Meanwhile, he said, areas in northeastern Harris County, the nation's third-largest county that includes Houston, had a range of 6 inches (15 centimeters) to almost 17 inches (43 centimeters) of rain in that same period.

-Adams said the storms coming through Sunday were expected to bring up to an additional 3 inches (8 centimeters) of rainfall, with up to 8 inches (20 centimeters) possible in some areas before tapering off in the evening.
+Scattered showers in the Houston area on Sunday brought light to moderate rainfall, he said.

-“It’s going to be raining through the day and some of the storms could be producing the heavier downpours,” Adams said.
+“With the rainfall that fell overnight plus this morning it just kind of prolonged the river flooding that we were experiencing,” Fowler said.

 CHILD DIES IN FLOODWATERS